telephone call

 While snaking does the job for minor drainage issues, it's not a deep clean.
 Think of it as poking a hole in the problem, not removing the problem entirely.

-How Hydrojet Drain Cleaning Works
+How Hydro Jetting Sewer Line Cleaning Works

-Benefits of Hydrojetting
+Benefits of Hydro Jetting

-• Total pipe cleaning not just clearing clogs
+• Total pipe cleaning, not just clearing clogs

 • Removes grease, food particles, roots, and even hardened mineral buildup

-• Helps prevent future clogs by eliminating buildup
+• Helps prevent future clogs by eliminating buildup along the entire pipe wall

 • Boosts overall efficiency of your plumbing system

-Downsides of Hydrojetting
+Downsides of Hydro Jetting

 • Higher cost compared to snaking